Blue Jays hit 3 home runs off Chris Sale, beat Red Sox 6-3

+TORONTO (AP) — After his latest rough start, struggling Boston ace Chris Sale said he’s never felt more frustrated by his performance.

-TORONTO (AP) — Danny Jansen and Brandon Drury each hit two-run homers, Lourdes Gurriel Jr. added a solo shot and the Toronto Blue Jays beat the Boston Red Sox 6-3 on Wednesday night.
+Danny Jansen and Brandon Drury each hit two-run homers, Lourdes Gurriel Jr. added a solo shot and the Toronto Blue Jays beat the Sale and the Red Sox 6-3 on Wednesday night.

-All three homers came off Red Sox left-hander Chris Sale (3-8), who lost for the first time in six starts.
-It’s the second time this season Sale has allowed three homers — he also did it in his opening day outing against Seattle on March 28.
+All three homers came off Sale (3-8), who lost for the first time in six starts.
+It’s the second time this season Sale has allowed three homers – he also did it in his opening day outing against Seattle on March 28.

+“I’m supposed to be a big part of this team, a big part of this pitching staff, and I’ve probably been the biggest crutch,” Sale said.
+“I know who I am and who I’m supposed to be for this team and I haven’t been anything close.
+I’m 3-8, that’s absolutely embarrassing.
+On a team like this, they need me to be better and I haven’t been there for them.

 Sale gave up five runs and a season-high nine hits in 5 2/3 innings.
 He also allowed five runs in his previous start, June 26 against the White Sox.